senaki/Symmetric_Matrix_eigenval_Calc/README.md

-# Symmetric matrix eigenvalue calculation with Jacobi's methods.
+# Symmetric matrix eigenvalue calculation with Jacobi's method.

 Implementation of eigenvalue calculation of symmetric matrices with Jacobi's method.
 * Matrix is read from an input file *inputfile.dat*